 Marlie is also an assistant and archivist to the British artist and Indica Gallery co-founder John Dunbar.
 Her research interests include popular music and youth culture, counterculture, photography, art history, visual culture, cinema, psychogeography, rock and roll.

-Marlie has taught the courses STAC 1P96: Language for the Arts: Introduction, STAC 1P97: Language for the Arts: Interdisciplinary Approaches, STAC 1F98: Language for the Arts, STAC 1P99: The Culture of Noise, STAC 3P99: Interpretive and Critical Writing in the Arts, and STAC 3P01: Media Transformations in the Creative Arts, and STAC 3P41: Approaches to Curatorial Practice.
+Marlie has taught the courses STAC 1P96: Language for the Arts: Introduction, STAC 1P97: Language for the Arts: Interdisciplinary Approaches, STAC 1F98: Language for the Arts, STAC 1P99: The Culture of Noise, STAC 3P99: Interpretive and Critical Writing in the Arts, STAC 3P01: Media Transformations in the Creative Arts, and STAC 3P41: Approaches to Curatorial Practice.

 Julien Defraeye (Ecocriticism and ecopoetics, Québec and Franco-Ontarian literatures)